 Republic of India

+Brazil and India are democratic countries, with vast territories and large populations.
 The similarities between the two countries and the intensity of their relationship contribute to their coordination in international organizations and fora, such as IBSA and BRICS, besides G4, G20, and BASIC.

 Chronology of bilateral relations

 1948 – Establishment of diplomatic relations between Brazil and India

 1954 – Vice President S. Radhakrishnan visits Brazil

 1968 – Visit of Prime Minister Indira Gandhi to Brazil

 1992 – Prime Minister Narasimha Rao visits Brazil (Rio-92)